Blacksad: Arctic Nation

-At the violent climax, a black magpie called Cotten – who has been complicit in Kaylie's abduction against his will – leads Blacksad to an Arctic Nation meeting, located in a derelict war factory.
+At the violent climax, a magpie called Cotten – who has been complicit in Kaylie's abduction against his will – leads Blacksad to an Arctic Nation meeting, located in a derelict war factory.
 There, Kaylie and Weekly – himself kidnapped by Arctic Nation – are hidden.
 Blacksad saves Weekly after Huk betrays and hangs Karup, supposedly for kidnapping and child abuse.
 As the factory burns and Cotten is killed by Huk, Blacksad rescues Kaylie and Weekly.
 Later, he finds Huk dead in his garage, stabbed in the eye with a screwdriver.

 Blacksad corners Jezabel after Karup's funeral, proving, through a matching birthmark; that she is Dinah's twin sister.
 Jezabel reveals that Karup was actually their biological father, but had left their black pregnant mother to die after being turned by Oldsmill's racist doctrines.
 Both fueled by revenge, Jezabel ascended white society under a false identity, eventually marrying Karup.
 With Dinah hired as their maid, Jezabel seduced and manipulated Huk, using him to carry out the fake kidnapping and implicate Karup.
-However, Huk killed Dinah to ensure her silence, leading Jezabel to kill him in kind.
+However, Huk killed Dinah to ensure her silence, not knowing that she was Jezabel's sister, leading Jezabel to kill him in kind.

 Blacksad meets with Miss Grey and compliments her on her dedication towards the neighborhood's children.
 After the two say goodbye, Blacksad finds Kaylie sadly staring at him, and he stares back sadly as well.
 The book concludes by highlighting Kaylie's innocence and her ultimate abandonment, but her fate is not made clear.

 There are probably some discrepancies between publications.
 Cotten is also seen as Hewitt, Kayleigh as Kaylie, and some versions of the book end with Blacksad scattering Cotten's (Hewitt's) ashes to the wind over Las Vegas, fulfilling his last wish.